MichalOpoka/ecfr/cfr/title-05-Administrative-Personnel/chapter-VI-Federal-Retirement-Thrift-Investment-Board/part-1645-Calculation-Share-Prices/section-1645.3.md

 (2) Minus the accrued administrative expenses of the fund, determined in accordance with § 1645.4.

-(c) The net earnings for each TSP fund determined in accordance with paragraph (b) of this section will be added to the residual net earnings for that fund from the previous business day, as described in § 1645.5(b), to produce the total net earnings.
+(c) The net earnings for each TSP core fund determined in accordance with paragraph (b) of this section will be added to the residual net earnings for that fund from the previous business day, as described in § 1645.5(b), to produce the total net earnings.
 The total net earnings will be used to calculate the share price for that business day.

-[70 FR 32214, June 1, 2005]
+[70 FR 32214, June 1, 2005, as amended at 87 FR 31681, May 24, 2022]